Moorea Highlights Private Tour: Natural and Cultural Attraction

 Poisson Cru

-A traditional Tahitian dish made with raw fish marinated in lime juice and coconut milk, often served with vegetables.
+A traditional Tahitian dish made with raw fish marinated in lime juice and coconut milk, served with vegetables.

 Firi Firi